iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Fools read fast.
-Geniuses reread.
+> It is better to disappoint people with the truth than to appease them with a lie.
 >
-> — Maxime Lagace
+> — Simon Sinek

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->